 There are countless articles and sermons on this topic, but I’d like to pose another question.
 If abortion is not “the unforgivable sin,” then why do so many men and women torment themselves with fear that they’ve committed it?

 I believe part of the answer is this: the silence of the church.
-Not that the church fails to condemn abortion in general or that some pastors and leaders do courageously speak on the issue (praise God!) but rather, that when forgiveness is preached, abortion is rarely mentioned.
+Not that the church fails to condemn abortion in general or that some pastors and leaders do courageously speak on the issue (praise God!) but rather, that when the topic of forgiveness is preached, abortion is rarely mentioned.
 This, despite the fact that a third of the women (and men) in church have suffered the shame and heartbreak for this tragic choice.
 If abortion is mentioned at all, there is often little communication on how to find the hope and healing so many desperately need.

 While there are addiction recovery groups, divorce support groups, pornography accountability groups—there is often no mention of abortion recovery, despite the countless resources available.